 What role does Wyng play with respect to consumer data?

-Brands use Wyng campaigns to engage with consumers in meaningful, authentic ways.
+Brands use Wyng to engage with consumers in meaningful, authentic ways.
 As part of that engagement, consumers may provide data to brands by participating in campaigns, submitting a form or sharing content with brands over social media.
-For example, to enter a contest, consumers may fill out and submit a form to the brand.
+For example, consumers may fill out and submit a form to the brand.

-The data that brands use Wyng to collect is first-party data – that is, data collected directly from consumers, with their consent.
+The data that brands use Wyng to collect is zero-party data – that is, data collected directly from consumers, with their consent.

 We take privacy and data security seriously at Wyng and comply with current data protection laws.
 Wyng is certified SOC 2 Type 2 compliant.
 We have also invested our platform, operations and processes in order to help our customers meet their obligations under the General Data Protection Regulation (GDPR).
 Read more about our support for GDPR here.